-We will need additional capital to sustain our operations and will likely need to seek further financing, which may not be able on acceptable terms, if at all.
-If we fail to raise additional capital, as needed, our ability to implement our business model and strategy could be limited.
+We will need additional capital to sustain our operations and will likely need to seek further financing, but while the Restructuring Support Agreement remains in effect, we have significant restrictions on our ability to obtain further financing.
+Because the Restructuring Support Agreement currently limits our ability to raise additional capital, our ability to implement our business model and strategy is limited.

 We have limited capital resources and operations.
-Our net losses for the year ended December 31, 2020 and 2019 were \$309.8 million and \$305.4 million, respectively, and our accumulated deficit as of December 31, 2020 and 2019 was \$720.6 million and \$410.8 million, respectively.
-To date, our operations have been funded primarily from the proceeds of debt and equity financings, and we may require additional equity and/or debt financing to support on-going operations, to undertake capital expenditures or to undertake acquisitions or other business combination transactions.
-There can be no assurance that additional financing will be available to us when needed or on terms which are acceptable.
+Our net losses for the year ended December 31, 2021 and 2020 were \$76.2 million and \$313.4 million, respectively, and our accumulated deficit as of December 31, 2021 and 2020 was \$800.4 million and \$724.1 million, respectively.
+To date, our operations have been funded primarily from the proceeds of debt and equity financings, and we may require additional equity and/or debt financing to support on-going operations, to undertake capital expenditures or to undertake acquisitions or other business combination transactions; however, the Restructuring Support Agreement currently significantly restricts our ability to obtain any further financing as the Secured Lenders and Consenting Unsecured Lenders must consent our ability to seek and obtain further financing.
+Even once the restrictions imposed by the Restructuring Support Agreement on our ability to obtain further financing are lifted, the timing of which is unknown, there can be no assurance that additional financing will be available to us when needed or on terms which are acceptable.
 If additional capital is raised through further issuances of equity or debt securities, existing holders of our common shares could suffer significant dilution, and any new equity securities issued could have rights, preferences and privileges superior to our existing common shareholders.
-Furthermore, our outstanding debt instruments impose certain restrictions on our operating and financing activities, including certain restrictions on our ability to incur certain additional indebtedness, grant liens, make certain dividends and other payment restrictions affecting our subsidiaries, issue shares or convertible securities and sell certain assets.
+Furthermore, our outstanding debt instruments impose certain restrictions on our ability to incur certain additional indebtedness, grant liens, make certain dividends and other payment restrictions affecting our subsidiaries, issue shares or convertible securities and sell certain assets.
 In addition, any debt financing secured in the future could also involve restrictive covenants relating to capital raising activities and other financial and operational matters, which may make it more difficult for us to obtain additional capital and to pursue business opportunities, including potential acquisitions.

-Due to the fact that cannabis is illegal under U.S. federal law, we may have difficulty attracting investors or raising capital on favorable terms, or at all.
+Moreover, due to the fact that cannabis is illegal under U.S. federal law, we may have difficulty attracting investors or raising capital on favorable terms, or at all